Full Year Program Application

 • a high-resolution, easy-to-read scanned color copy of the picture page of your passport (JPEG, GIF or PDF format).
 View an example passport picture page.

-• a resume (DOC format only):
+• a resume in English, not Mandarin (DOC format only):

 • Do not put your address or contact information on your resume since all correspondence goes directly through the Council.